 - lineatus (single)

-**No data available for U. malahelo, U. fotsivava, or U. kelirambo, although I imagine they would do well in a 12x12x18 or 18x18x24, depending on size, activity level, and number of individuals.**
+**No data available for U. malahelo, U. fotsivava, or U. kelirambo, although I imagine they would do well in a 12x12x18 or 18x18x24, depending on size and activity level.**

-Long-style terrariums are recommended for members of the Ebenaui group (excepting the two members mentioned above), as their natural habitat is actually shrubs and they spend their lives closer to the group (thus why they have evolved to look like dead leaves).
-A 10 gallon (20″x11”x13” or 51x28x33 cm) is sufficient to keep one member of the species, and a 15-20 long is better for breeding pairs/trios.
+Horizontal-style terrariums are recommended for members of the Ebenaui group, as their natural habitat is actually shrubs and they spend their lives closer to the ground (thus why they have evolved to look like dead leaves).
+A 10 gallon (20″x11”x13” or 51x28x33 cm) is the minimum for one member of this group.